19 Iceland Apps I Would Recommend You Download Before Your Trip

 With the unpredictability of the weather in Iceland, it’s important to stay on top of the forecast and any weather alerts for your area.
 This app is a valuable resource for any travelers exploring Iceland with up to date information on temperature, precipitation, wind directions and wind speed.

-Even though we had a tablet from our campervan rental company that had an app with directions, we typically double checked the route with Google Maps because it often showed a better route with current traffic conditions.
+Even though we had a tablet from our campervan rental company that had an app with directions, we typically double checked the route.
+Google Maps often showed a better route with current traffic conditions.

 A comparable alternative to AllTrails is Gaia GPS.

 Psst!
-Are you interested in hiking?
+Interested in hiking?
 We have a whole guide to the best hikes in Iceland with photos, details and insider tips to help you plan your trip.

 We use this app on all of our international travels and it always comes in handy!
 The app easily converts currency, distance, temperature and most other international conversions you can think of.